Strong front is soaking Southern California, triggering flood alerts

 CW3E researcher Nina Oakley studies NCFRs as part of her focus on understanding and forecasting short-duration, high-intensity precipitation conducive to landslides and debris flows.
 From Santa Barbara, where she was monitoring the Alisal Fire during the fall, Oakley described these bands as only a couple of miles thick but stretching for tens or even hundreds of miles across.

 “It typically happens when you have a very strong cold front,” Oakley said.
 “The cold front plows along, forcing air up along its path and producing high-intensity rainfall.
-These don't develop along all fronts, but we often see them in these rapidly-intensifying cyclones.”
+These don’t develop along all fronts, but we often see them in these rapidly intensifying cyclones.”

 While NCFRs can happen across the world in the mid-latitudes, Oakley noted they seem to be a common occurrence on the West Coast.